LEGENDS AND CULTURE: TRAVEL JOURNAL TO LEARN HOW TO PRESERVE THE LOCAL EUROPEAN HERITAGE. THINK GLOBALLY, ACT LOCALLY.

 ICELAND – REYKJAVÍK:

 From Sunday 17th July to Saturday 23rd.
-CONFIRMED.
+FULLY BOOKED.

 From Sunday 21st August to Saturday 27th.
-CONFIRMED.
+FULLY BOOKED.

 SPAIN – ALICANTE: